-The Cashflow Quadrant Where Business Goals Are Actualized
+Where Business Goals Are Actualized

-From the self-employed quadrant we move to the business level.
+From the self-employed quadrant we move to the business owners level.
 Kiyosaki defines business owner, as BIG business, meaning about 500 or so people working in the company that you own.

 The business level for entrepreneurs and internet marketers is to have a business with systems over a ton of employees.
 I’m all about no employee businesses.

-This means that you’ve got business systems in place, and your business, which once was your side hustle continues running with or without your input.
+This means that you’ve got systems in place, and your business, which once was your side hustle continues running with or without your input.